 - Organizational capabilities and partnerships

 The Economic Mobility Leadership Academy will be open to applications from the organizations that have participated in the DFW Workforce Collaboration activities as well as other business, civic, education, nonprofit and workforce organizations in the Dallas area.
-Check back January 2019 for important dates and deadlines.
+Check back in January 2019 for important dates and deadlines.